Strathclyde Telegraph: Awards and recognition

 In 2011 at the Scottish Student Press Awards run by The Herald newspaper.
 Former writer for the Strathclyde Telegraph, Alan Robertson, was named as both News Writer of the Year and Student Journalist of the Year.
 This was the 15th year of the awards, with Herald deputy editor, Magnus Llewellin the chair of the judging panel.
 Winners of seven of the nine categories were entitled to a one-week internship with The Herald; with the winner of the Student Journalist of the Year category entitled to a four-week internship.
 The newspaper itself came top of the Best Newspaper category where it was competing alongside other student publications The Saint (University of St Andrews) and The Student (University of Edinburgh).

 At the 2019 Scottish Student Journalism Awards, the newspaper's website was awarded Website of the Year, while editor Steven Mair was commended for the Gender Equal Media Scotland Award.

-In 2025, at the The Herald Student Journalism Awards, Kulsum Shabbir was named Best Features Writer.
+In 2025, at The Herald Student Journalism Awards, Kulsum Shabbir was named Best Features Writer.
 At the Scottish Student Journalism Awards, Matthew Borrie was awarded Best Journalist, and Rhiannon McGoivern received the Biggest Commitment award.